What are Some of the Best Foods for Preventing Cancer

 Broccoli, along with other similar vegetables like cabbage.brussels sprouts and kale, has been linked to a number of cancer preventing benefits.
 The secret is in the specific nutrients, or “phytochemicals” that broccoli and similar vegetables contains.
 These nutrients cause a reaction in the body when consumed, resulted in protective enzymes being activated.
 These enzymes actively work to prevent cancerous cells from forming.
 They can be cooked but adding them raw to a salad is even better.
 For the most benefit, use them as near the time they are harvested as possible.

-We might specify strawberries here, but generally organic strawberries and raspberries also display similar cancer fighting qualities.
+We might specify strawberries here, becuase generally organic strawberries and raspberries also display similar cancer fighting qualities.
 Those qualities, put simply, boil down to a rich concentration of antioxidants and other nutrients that assist the body in generating cancer preventing enzymes.
 As with many ailments, the best defence we have against most diseases is our own bodies.
 Blueberries, and other berries, help boost our own body’s defences against cancerous cells.
+However, if you are following a ketogenic lifestyle, berries such as these are a special treat and only eat a few at any one time because they are heavy in sugar and to much will kick you out of ketoses.

 When most people hear spinach, they think Popeye.
 The truth, however, is not so different.
 While eating your spinach might not result in instant muscles, or at lease it hasn’t for me, it may well help in contributing towards a healthy body that actively fights cancer formation.
 This is thanks to the carotenoids that spinach is rich in.
 These carotenoids act like bouncers at a club – they identify “free radicals” that look to be potentially problematic to your system, and remove them from the body.
 This is a key preventative measure, and one that has been shown to help in reducing the threat of cancer.
 Spinach is a great item to add to your salad, and fresh green salads should be part of your daily meal plan.